 Dr Laura Hayes discusses solar phenomena, going where no man (or woman) has gone before and the impact weather in space can have on the earth.

-Dr Laura Hayes has always felt a pull towards activities that necessitate problem-solving.
-During her early education, maths and physics were among her favourite subjects and she found herself studying theoretical physics during her undergraduate degree.
+Dr Laura Hayes has always been keen on problem-solving.
+During her early education, maths and physics were her favourite subjects, which led her to studying theoretical physics for her undergraduate degree.

-It was during her time in university that she became drawn to the study of solar physics, a subject that combined the fundamental principles of physics, with practical real-world application.
+It was during her time in university that she became drawn to the study of solar physics, a subject that combined the fundamental principles of physics, with practical, real-world applications.
 Starting off her early career at NASA Goddard, she also worked at the European Space Agency (ESA), continuing her research into solar physics.

 To infinity and beyond

-Currently, she is focused on flare observations, taken from the Solar Orbiter mission, which was launched in 2020 to collect the closest ever images of the sun and answer complex questions relating to solar wind and the impact to our planet.
+Currently, Hayes is focused on flare observations taken from the Solar Orbiter mission, which was launched in 2020 to collect the closest ever images of the sun and answer complex questions relating to solar wind and the impact to our planet.

 “Specifically, I’m working with imaging observations of solar flares using the extreme ultraviolet imager on Solar Orbiter.
 Typically, flare images in this wavelength are so bright that they overexpose, much like a camera can be blinded by too much light.